 In addition, modern recordings can be converted not only to 16 bits without compromising playback fidelity (without increasing the loudness of the noise floor), but the majority of the recordings can be converted to 14 or even 13 bits without any loss of quality.
 16 bit audio has a huge dynamic range, so huge that it is too large for many music.
 It’s hard to find a recording and a listening situation that takes advantage of noise shaping at 16-bit resolution.
 (In a multichannel system due to the higher number of sound sources the noise level is a bit higher and noise shaping plays a more important role.)

 In a 'powerful' home stereo system (amplifier: 2x100 Watt, speaker: 88dB/W/1m) the peak level is 114 decibels from 1 meter.
 In the listening position the peak level is about 105-108 decibels.
 In a stereo system calibrated to the 'EBU standard' (broadcasting standard adopted by recording studios), the level of a sine wave with the largest amplitude is ~107 dB (101 dB per speaker).
 Simply, people don't listen to music at home so loud when the peaks are higher than 110 decibels.
-(It also follows that the benefits of amplifiers and DACs with SNR higher than 110 dB are questionable.)
+(The 'normal loud' is about 90-95 dB peak.)

 Quantization, dither, noise shaping

-Quantization is the process of converting an analog value to a discrete value (a binary number), usually with an analog-to-digital converter (ADC).
-In a modern recording scheme there is another type of quantization, which is called requantization: changing the word-length (bit-depth) of the digital values.
+Quantization is the process of converting an analog value to a discrete value (a binary number), usually a sampled signal in an analog-to-digital converter (ADC).
+In a modern recording scheme, there is another type of quantization, which is called requantization: changing the word-length (bit-depth) of the digital values.
 Requantization is completely digital, implemented in software and all the digital tricks are available.

-Quantization and 'bit reducing' requantization (e.g. 24 bit to 16 bit) is lossy.
+Quantization and the type of requantization when the number of bits are lowered is lossy.
 The nature of the error signal (the difference between the original and the quantized sample) depends on the quantization method.
 When the samples are simply truncated, then the error can be heard as non-linear distortion with low-level tones.
 However the normal and proper way of requantization is to either applying dither or using noise shaping.

 Dither is a low level noise added to an audio signal prior to requantization or word-length reduction (e.g. 24 bit to 16 bit conversion).
 Dither improves the dynamic range and low-level linearity of a digital system.
 A digital system with the 'right dither' behaves like an analog system with a well-defined noise floor.